 Resilience-focused.
 Energy projects should bolster an installation’s ability to respond to and recover from a loss of power.

 Mission-centric.
-Identify interdependencies impacting mission success that may have otherwise been overlooked, and recognize that additional vulnerabilities and adaptive capacities come with the geographical dispersion of its missions.
+Identify interdependencies impacting mission success that may have otherwise been overlooked and recognize that additional vulnerabilities and adaptive capacities come with the geographical dispersion of its missions.

 Water-inclusive.
 To address issues from stressed water resources to water rights disputes, the DAF is more fully incorporating water into resilience efforts through a comprehensive water management framework.